armory/documentation/_spinnaker/terraform_integration.md

 ## Prerequisites

-1. A Armory Spinnaker installation running on Kubernetes and installed via Armory Halyard. ([instructions](/spinnaker/install)).
+1. A Armory Spinnaker installation (version 2.3.x or above) running on Kubernetes and installed via Armory Halyard. ([instructions](/spinnaker/install)).
 If you haven't updated Armory Halyard in a while, you'll need to do so to get access to these new features.
+1. Credentials (in the form of basic auth) to your Terraform git repository.
+This can take one of several forms:
-2. A Github API token that has access to your Terraform project.
-See [this documentation](https://blog.github.com/2013-05-16-personal-api-tokens/) for details on how to generate this token.
+    1. If your Terraform repo is in Github, you can use a Personal Acccess Token (potentially associated with a service account) as the 'token'.
+See [this documentation](https://blog.github.com/2013-05-16-personal-api-tokens/) for details on how to generate this token in Github.
-3. Pre-release candidate of Armory Spinnaker.
-At the time of this writing, `2.1.1-rc2582` contains the first alpha release of our Terraform integration.
-You can view a list of all current release candidates using `hal version list --release rc`.
+    1. If your Terraform repo is in BitBucket, you can use a username/password that has access to your BitBucket repo
+1. If you want to use Terraform Input Variable File `tfvar` capability, a separate enabled artifact provider (such as the Github, BitBucket, or HTTP artifact provider) that is able to pull your `tfvar` file(s).

+## Overview

+The Terraformer integration interacts with your source repository as follows:

+1. It will use the generic `git/repo` using basic auth creds provided directly to Terraformer (this can be a Github token or a BitBucket username/password combination) to pull a full directory from your Git repository
+1. Optionally, it will use a traditional Spinnaker artifact provider (Github, BitBucket, HTTP) to pull in a `tfvars`-formatted variable file.
+This document covers Github and BitBucket.
+1. These credentials must be configured in both places (directly with Terraformer, and also with the artifact provider)

 ## Installation

+This document covers the configuration of Terraformer and an artifact provider to support either Github or BitBucket

+### Configuring Terraformer to integrate with Github

-### Generating a Github Personal Accsess Token
+#### Generating a Github Personal Access Token

 You can enable the Terraform integration via Armory Halyard.
 Before you do, be sure you have a Github personal access token.
 This will enable the Terraform